Insurance Regulations

 The Health Insurance (Miscellaneous Provisions)Act 2009 followed the Supreme Court judgment that found the risk equalisation scheme to be outside the powers of the Authority under the legislation.
-The result was that the market was vulnerable to different pricings for persons in different risk categories.
-This was perceived to fail to support intergenerational solidarity.
-Insurers were incentivised to design products attracted only to persons with healthier lives which was perceived to undermine solidarity and the protection of the common good.
+The result was that the market was vulnerable to different prices for persons in different risk categories.

 There is provision for an application of a lifetime community rating and late entry loadings on persons who do not take out cover until later in life. when their claim cost would be expected to be at a higher level such that they are not contributing to the intergenerational solidarity to the same extent.